Key learnings of 30 years brand strategy and planning. Tips how to improve your brand growth planning, today.

 Is your Brand Strategy and Planning Best Practice?

-If you’ve followed the news in 2017, you will know that many European and especially US brands and retailers had to rework their brand strategy and planning.
+If you’ve followed the news post pandemic, you will have read many European and especially US brands and retailers had to rework their brand strategy and planning.
 I don’t comment on whether the magnitude of the US department store development would have been evident earlier.
-But I can say that a market crisis with significant consumer and retail impact happens somewhere every 2-3 years.
-Examples include US retail and Brexit 2017, the luxury crisis in China 2015/16, the Russian Embargo 2014/15, the 2008 global financial crisis, and many others, all the way back to the first oil crisis in 1973.
+But I can say that a market crisis with significant consumer and retail impact happens somewhere every few years.
+Examples include Brexit 2017, the luxury crisis in China 2015/16, the Russian Embargo 2014/15, the 2008 global financial crisis, and many others, all the way back to the first oil crisis in 1973.

 Over the years, many good brand strategy and planning practices have evolved to create quality growth, and a number of valuable studies and books have been published on the topic.
 For a quick list of best practice examples, it is worth checking out the American Quality and Productivity Center.
 One of their many studies examined best practice in planning for a couple of large US corporations (incl.
 Frito-Lay, Shell and Whirlpool).